gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

-Due to the DTLS record limitation for application data SCTP MUST use 2<sup>14</sup> as input to determine absolute maximum MTU when running PMTUD and using DTLS in SCTP as protection engine.
+Due to the DTLS record limitation for application data SCTP MUST use 2<sup>14</sup> as input to determine absolute maximum MTU when running PMTUD and using DTLS in SCTP.

-The DTLS protection engine MUST provide its maximum overhead for DTLS records and authentication tags when protecting the SCTP payload.
+The implementor shall take care of DTLS 1.3 record overhead.
 This so that SCTP PMTUD can take this into consideration and ensure that produced packets that are not PMTUD probes does not become oversized.
 This may require updating during the SCTP associations lifetime due to future handshakes affecting cipher suit in use, or changes to record layer configurations.

-Note that this implies that DTLS protection engine is expected to accept application data payloads of potentially larger sizes than what it configured to use for messages the DTLS implementation generates itself for signaling.
+Note that this implies that DTLS 1.3 is expected to accept application data payloads of potentially larger sizes than what it configured to use for messages the DTLS implementation generates itself for signaling.